adamprime/hammockmarketing/content/journal-mashup.md

 ![trio of notebooks](/img/notebook-trio.jpg)

 H/T to [Austin Kleon](https://austinkleon.com/2018/02/19/notebook-turducken/)  and [David Sedaris](http://www.openculture.com/2017/06/david-sedaris-breaks-down-his-writing-process.html)  for the idea of using multiple notebooks together in a loose system.

+---

+*Do you journal?
+What systems or techniques do you use?
+Let me know on [Twitter](https://twitter.com/adamtervort/).*